torrejonv/teranode/docs/architecture/architecture.md

 ## Data Model and Propagation

 The UBSV data model addresses scalability and efficiency issues found in the original Bitcoin by changing the way data is organized and propagated across the network.
-Here's a summary of the key points and how they represent improvements over the historical Bitcoin model:
+Here's a summary of the key points and how they represent improvements over the original Bitcoin model:

 ### Block Size
 - **Bitcoin**: Fixed at 1MB, limiting the number of transactions per block.